magento/magento2-page-builder/docs/reference/knockout-bindings.md

 This binding serves as an interface for jQuery UI Draggable.

 Within Page Builder, we use this binding for the left panel's content types.
-The configuration and usage of the `draggable` binding can be seen in the Panel component.
+You can see the configuration and usage of the `draggable` binding in the Panel component.
 If you have access to the Page Builder repo, you can find the Panel component template here: https://github.com/magento/magento2-page-builder/blob/develop/app/code/Magento/PageBuilder/view/adminhtml/web/template/panel.html.

 **Configuration:**